agnaistic/agnai/README.md

 ## Features

+- **Group Conversations**: Multiple users with one character/bot
-- Multiple AI services: Support for Kobold, Novel, AI Horde, Chai
+- **Multiple AI services**: Support for Kobold, Novel, AI Horde, Chai, LuminAI
-- Group Conversations: Multiple users with one character/bot
 - Multiple persona schema formats (W++, Square bracket format, Boostyle)
 - Multi-tenancy:
   - User authentication
   - Individual user settings: Which AI service to use and their own service configuration
-  - Individual user generation settings (_In progress_)
+  - Individual user generation settings
-- Chat overrides:
+- Chat specific overrides:
   - Choose the AI service for a specific chat
   - Personalise the character for a specific chat
+  - Customise the generation preset/settings for a specific chat
+- Image generation (_IN PROGRESS_)

 ## Roadmap

 See the [roadmap here](https://github.com/users/sceuick/projects/1).

 ## Quick Start for Users

+You can visit the hosted version at [Agn.carlossus.com](https://agn.carlossus.com)

 > CAUTION: This project is in an early stage of development.
 You may experience breaking changes between updates.